isomerpages/govtech-corp/media/technews/_posts/2019-12-18-post-Learning what machine learning can achieve.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Learning about what machine learning can achieve" src="/images/technews/machine_learning_part1_resized.jpg">
 </div>
-<h3>At the 4th GovTech STACK-X Meetup, two experts showcased some of the practical uses and latest advances in machine learning.</h3>
+<p>At the 4th GovTech STACK-X Meetup, two experts showcased some of the practical
+uses and latest advances in machine learning.</p>
 <p>In simpler times, the word ‘training’ applied exclusively to living things—for
 instance, you could train a dog to perform a trick or a person to excel at a sport.
 But nowadays, even machines can be trained to carry out specific